 “That for me?” asked Fiona.

 “Well hardly,” huffed Madeline, setting it on the teacher’s desk.

-“Not if I get to it first,” concurred Mrs. Mallouf, striding in after disposing of several previous cups’s contents.
+“Not if I get to it first,” concurred Mrs. Mallouf, striding in after having disposed of several previous cups’s contents.
 “Obey!” she added, slapping the sign on the tray with one hand as she swigged this latest refill with the other, examining the class over its styrofoam rim.
 So you think you’re honor students, her bifocals seemed to sardonicize.